MrBlueXav/Dekrispator_H747/README.md

 # General features :

 * Patch memory in QSPI Flash (save/load/erase all) : 32 locations currently
-* M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !) sends debug infos on UART or LCD.
+* M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !) sends debug infos on UART and LCD, manages patch memory.
 Use CN1 to connect your midi device.
 * M7 core (at 400 MHz) computes sound.
 * No RTOS
 * Samplerate is 48kHz and audio samples are 16 bits large